Smokepurpp: 2017–2018: Breakthrough success and charting albums

 In March 2017, Pineiro signed a joint venture record deal with Alamo Records (now part of Sony Music) and Interscope Records.
 Following this, he announced his debut commercial mixtape on March 9, 2017, on Twitter.
 Several days later on March 14, 2017, Pineiro announced that the mixtape would be titled Deadstar.

 Pineiro released his commercial debut single, "Audi", in May 2017.
 The single soon became his biggest song with over 25 million plays on SoundCloud and 122 million streams on Spotify as of October 2017.
 In September 2017, Pineiro announced that the release date for Deadstar was September 22, releasing the single "Bless Yo Trap" following the announcement.
 Pineiro announced later on that Deadstar would be delayed, stating no expected release date.

 On September 28, 2017, Pineiro released Deadstar.
 The mixtape includes features from artists such as Chief Keef, Juicy J and Travis Scott.
 The mixtape debuted at number 42 on the Billboard 200 albums chart.
 Following the release of the mixtape, on November 8, 2017, Pineiro was on the MTV show TRL, where he announced that he had a collaboration mixtape coming soon with Murda Beatz titled Bless Yo Trap.
-He later released two singles from the mixtape called "123" and "Do Not Disturb", the latter which features Lil Yachty and Offset from rap group Migos.
+He later released two singles from the mixtape called "123" and "Do Not Disturb", the latter which features Lil Yachty and Offset.
 The mixtape was released on April 13, 2018.

-On March 20, 2018, while Pineiro was at SXSW, he did an interview with Nardwuar the Human Serviette, and in that interview, Nardwuar exposed that he had a project coming in 2018 called Sound of Space, along with his Deadstar 2 project.
+On March 20, 2018, while Pineiro was at SXSW, he did an interview with Nardwuar the Human Serviette, and in that interview, Nardwuar exposed that he had an upcoming project called Sound of Space (later retitled Lost Planet), along with his Deadstar 2 project.

 2019–present: Debut studio album

 On April 19, 2019, Pineiro released his EP Lost Planet via Alamo Records.
-The EP includes guest appearances from fellow rappers Gunna, Lil Pump, and NLE Choppa.
+The EP includes guest appearances from Gunna, Lil Pump, and NLE Choppa.
 On December 13, he released his debut studio album, Deadstar 2, after many delays.
 Although it did not perform as commercially well as his previous projects, it did peak at number 86 on the Canadian Albums chart.

 Pineiro released his second studio album, Florida Jit, on June 19, 2020.

+In June 2025, Pineiro arrived in Russia, despite the ongoing Russian invasion of Ukraine, and performed at a concert in Moscow with rapper Lil Pump.